Bente-W/Portfolio-Computational-Musicology/README.md

 ### Representation
 I have tried to make as complete a list as possible of the solo songs by Freddie Mercury.
 Nevertheless, there are a few non-original songs from the two albums he has released (*Mr. Bad Guy* and *Barcelona*) because those songs only are on Spotify as special editions (listed in *Song list 1.1*) or new orchestrated editions (listed in *Song list 1.2*).
 I have decided to include the songs to have a bigger set of data since there already are much fewer solo songs by Freddie Mercury in comparison to songs by the band Queen.
+Regarding the band, I have made a playlist with all albums going from 1973 till 1995.
+Each Queen song is remastered in 2011, while Spotify only states that *In My Defence* by Freddie Mercury is remixed in 2000.

 ##### Song list 1.1: Special Editions
 - Foolin’ Around